tati-guzman/techtonica-assignments/game/README.md

-# Spirit Animal
+# Animal Bestie

-Using HTML and JS, Spirit Animal is a twist on a classic heads-or-tails coin flip.
-It answers the question, "Which pet is your spirit animal?" by showing the user one of three pictures of my pets, Daisy, Luke, or Han, after they click the randomizer button.
-Assuming users will want to click more than once, Spirit Animal offers a stats section to show the overall distribution of answers.
+Using HTML and JS, Animal Bestie is a twist on a classic heads-or-tails coin flip.
+It answers the question, "Which pet is your best match?" by showing the user one of three pictures of my pets, Daisy, Luke, or Han, after they click the randomizer button.
+Assuming users will want to click more than once, Animal Bestie offers a stats section to show the overall distribution of answers.
 This project is meant to spark joy and laughter to take the user back to their middle school days.
 Future implementations will offer more pet pictures and a chance to submit their own picture.

 ## Installation

-Follow these steps to get Spirit Animal on your local machine:
+Follow these steps to get Animal Bestie on your local machine:

 Open your terminal